vrushal14/karya/README.md

 Karya has the following components which helps it achieve its functionality.
 Note that **all of the components are stateless** hence can be scaled in numbers according to your requirements without any issue.

+#### Client

+Users can integrate the Karya client into their services to:

+- Create a user
+- Use that user to schedule jobs
+- Update/cancel jobs

 #### Server

 This is a web server via which the client interacts.
 It has the following functions: